Using Expect with SSH on an LXI Device

 Expect may be obtained from: http://expect.nist.gov/

-Here is a simple Expect script which gains access to a Pickering LXI device, clears the first subunit, then sets some switches and obtains the current switch settings.
+Here is a simple Expect script that gains access to a Pickering LXI device, clears the first subunit, then sets some switches and obtains the current switch settings.
 The LXI device was set up with SSH enabled, and a password of 'lxi'.

 #!/usr/bin/expect -f